flybywiresim/aircraft/README.md

 **Q: How do we report bugs?**

 A: If the bug is related to features introduced by our mod, please open a GitHub issue with a thorough description of it, and screenshots if necessary.
-Otherwise, you have two options: Report it on the discord server at #bugs-and-suggestions, or fill this form (that will be directly linked to the dev attention) :https://docs.google.com/forms/d/e/1FAIpQLSe6Bdx8x8mFmOmBoAipYoazfeomrJ8cri55NBn32MBRqIW4nA/viewform?usp=sf_link
+Otherwise, you have two options: Report it on the discord server at #bugs, or fill this form (that will be directly linked to the dev attention) :https://docs.google.com/forms/d/e/1FAIpQLSe6Bdx8x8mFmOmBoAipYoazfeomrJ8cri55NBn32MBRqIW4nA/viewform?usp=sf_link